 I remember feeling very confused when my sweet, angelic 5 year old was acting out.
 This was many years ago now, but it started me on a journey of discovery.
 This journey is still continuing, as I attempt to understand children’s learning and behavioural challenges, and the best way to address them.

-As a therapist I now know I was not alone.
+As a Counsellor/Psychotherapist I now know I was not alone.
 I have met many parents facing similar issues, but at the time, I thought I was the only struggling parent in the entire universe.

 A Valve on a Pressure Cooker